pedro-mendonca/Translation-Stats/README.md

 Translations for the readme are published almost immediately.
 The language pack for a plugin will be generated when 90% of the Stable (latest release) sub-project strings have been translated and approved.

-### Is this plugin compatible with Dark Mode? ###
-Yes, Translation Stats includes a color scheme that works specifically with the plugin [Dark Mode](https://wordpress.org/plugins/dark-mode/).

 ### Can I help translating this plugin to my own language? ###
 Yes you can!
 If you want to translate this plugin to your language, please [click here](https://translate.wordpress.org/projects/wp-plugins/translation-stats).